Aging out

-Usage
+Impacts

-Often used to highlight the problems traditional foster care approaches face, aging out affects foster youth in a variety of ways.
+Often used to highlight the problems traditional foster care approaches face, aging out affects foster youth in a variety of ways such as homelessness, incarceration, substance abuse, and lower educational attainment.
 An estimated 30,000 adolescents age out of the foster care system each year in the United States.
+“By the age of 21, 23 percent will have experienced homelessness, 26 percent will have been incarcerated, and only 66 percent will have received a high school diploma or GED (AECF, 2019)”.
+“Moreover, less than 8 percent will receive a college degree, and 50 percent will still be unemployed by the age 24 (National Foster Youth Institute, 2017)”.
+These tribulations may be due in part to traumatic experiences in childhood, but they could also be due to the loss of resources and support at a young age.

-Aging out is also used in reference to Drum Corps International's rules, which state that drum corps' members above the age of 18-to-21 are denied the ability to compete in World Class.
+Extending foster care gives foster youth longer access to housing, social, and financial support which "...reduces homelessness by 18 to 30 percent, incarceration by 36 to 46 percent, and disconnectedness (neither enrolled in school nor working) by 7 to 30 percent”.

 Former foster youth in education

 Children who grow up in foster care have lower rates of high school and post-secondary education completion.
 Using the PRISMA methodology (Preferred Reporting Items for Systematic Reviews and Meta-Analyses), Gypen et al. (2017) systematically gathered published research articles from electronic databases such as PsycINFO, Springer, Science Direct, and Google Scholar.
 Their comprehensive review included articles under the terms "Foster care" or "Foster alumni" or "foster children" and "long-term perspectives" or "long-term results".
 The studies included participants aged 17 years and older (no age cap) gathering data from family service systems and child protective systems.

 Dworsky and Courtney (2009) found that in child protective systems, only 64% had completed high school by the age of 19 and Pecora, Williams et al. (2006) found that by the age of 29, 85% had completed high school or completed a GED.
 The family service systems showed that 45% of foster students completed high school.
 Compared to the general population of 73%, this is considerably low.
 By the age of 23, that number increased to 73%, which is closer to the 83% of students not in foster care.
 Jackson and Cameron (2012) found similar findings.
 By the age of 18 only 33% had a high school diploma and by the age of 24, that number grew to 73%.
 Gypen et al. (2017) suggests that this means that if given more time, children who grew in foster care, have a higher chance of getting a high school diploma or GED.